 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Sony RX100 V – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II: